 Gaps in the federal statute also leave entire categories of domestic-violence victims vulnerable: The “boyfriend loophole” excludes from gun prohibition current or former romantic partners who don’t live together or have a child in common.
 And the abuser gun ban also kicks in with permanent restraining orders, despite evidence that temporary orders of protection can escalate the behavior of batterers who fear they are losing control of their victims.

-Here are the seven other states that passed gun laws related to domestic abuser laws this year, and a description of what these new statutes do:
+Here are the seven other states that passed gun laws related to domestic abuse this year, and a description of what these new statutes do:

 - Washington became the first state to enact a law requiring law enforcement to notify victims of domestic violence when their abuser fails a gun background check.